Arpita-deb/Salifort_motors_HR_analytics/README.md

 The Human Resource department at Salifort Motors wants to take some initiatives to improve employee satisfaction levels at the company.
 They collected data from employees and they want to analyse and find the answer to the question: **What’s likely to make the employee leave the company?** Predicting which employees are likely to quit, might help the company to identify factors that contribute to their leaving.
 A good model will help the company increase retention and job satisfaction for current employees, and save money and time training new employees.

 ## Tools used:
-1. Python
+1. Excel - for initial data cleaning
-2. Tableau
+2. Python - for Exploratory Data Analysis and building machine learning model
-3. Powerpoint
+3. Powerpoint - to create Project Proposal and executive summary

 ## Methodologies used:
 1. Exploratory Data Analysis